MichiFrech/TMS/README.md

 ### [Manuals](https://github.com/MichiFrech/TMS/tree/master/Manuals)
 <p>
 We documentated the structure and business model of our software in detail.
+For more information please click on the <a href="https://github.com/MichiFrech/TMS/tree/master/Manuals">link</a>.
 </p>

 ### [How to install our software](https://github.com/MichiFrech/TMS/raw/master/TMSSetup.msi)